|Heather Dyche UNM Coaching History (2015-2022 | 8 seasons)|

 Dyche is a US Youth Region IV ODP head coach.
 There, she coaches the team at Olympic Development Interregional events and identifies top players in the region to participate in the Olympic Development Program Regional Team.

-Finally, she is also the co-founder and head coach of LEAD Academy (Leadership and Empowerment through Athletic Development Soccer) – an all-girls soccer leadership training school located here in Albuquerque.
+She is also the co-founder and head coach of LEAD Academy (Leadership and Empowerment through Athletic Development Soccer) – an all-girls soccer leadership training school located here in Albuquerque.

 Prior to joining the University of New Mexico, Dyche was a presenter at the National Soccer Coaches Association of America/U.S. Youth National Conference in 2013 and at the U.S. Soccer National Symposium in 2011.

+Dyche’s New Mexico soccer roots are as extensive as her résumé is.
 She has coached more than 60 players who have gone on to collegiate soccer programs.
 She has coached multiple state and regional champion club teams in New Mexico.
 Dyche was also the NMYSA Coach of the Year in 2008 with the Rio 95G Magic.
 Additionally, she served as the associate head coach and team captain of the now-defunct Albuquerque Asylum of the Women’s Premier Soccer League from 2006-07.

 Dyche is a 1997 graduate of Eldorado High School and was a four-year all-state defender, a two-time district Player of the Year and the 1996 Defensive Player of the Year.
 She also played basketball for the Eagles and was a first-team all-state performer 2 years.